 Car hire, with or without a driver, can be arranged in the Arrivals terminal.
 Passengers are strongly advised not to try drive themselves around Mumbai.

-Pre-paid taxis are available outside Arrivals, at Terminals 2A and 2C.
+Pre-paid taxis are available outside Arrivals, at both terminals.
 The journey time is approximately one hour to the city centre of Mumbai.

 Transfer between terminals